mounikamona155/training-content/02/C#Notes.md

 * Static class members belongs to the class itself rather than to a specific object
     * Allows you to use those class members without instantiating an object from that class
     * If a static field changes, every object will reflect that change (think of it as a federal law that every state must follow)
+## const
+- A const keyword is used woth fields which donot changes throughout the program
+- Eg `float const Pi = 22/7;`
 ## Readonly
 * Readonly fields cannot change its value once it is set
 * **They can be initialized at a later time** like in a constructor